Van Jefferson Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Season Stats

-- With 13 targets in the red zone this season, Jefferson has been on the receiving end of 15.1% of his team's 86 red zone pass attempts.
+- Jefferson has seen the ball thrown his way 13 times in the red zone this season, 15.1% of his team's 86 red zone pass attempts.

-- The Rams, who rank eighth in the NFL in points scored, have dropped back to pass 60.5% of the time while running the football 39.5% of the time.
+- The Rams have run 60.5% passing plays and 39.5% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Cardinals.